chrisdavies/js-windows-timezones/README.md

 A set of convenience methods on JavaScript's date object to enable support for Windows time-zone strings.

+This does something kind of dirty, which is modifies the Date object's prototype, and also hangs an array off of the Date function itself (Date.winZones).

 ## Usage

     var dt = new Date();